mitsuhiko/python-modernize/docs/fixers.rst

 ======

 Fixers come in two types: Default_ and Opt-in_.
-Default fixers should not break code except for corner cases and are idempotent.
+Default fixers should not break code except for corner cases, and are idempotent (applying them more than once to given source code will make no changes after the first application).
 Opt-in fixers are allowed to break these rules.

-Python 2 code from Python 2.6 and older will be upgraded to code that is compatible with Python 2.6, 2.7 and Python 3.
-If code is using a feature unique to Python 2.7 it will not be downgraded to work with Python 2.6, e.g. ``dict.viewitems()`` usage will not be removed to make the code compatible with Python 2.6.
+Python 2 code from Python 2.6 and older will be upgraded to code that is compatible with Python 2.6, 2.7, and Python 3.

+If code is using a feature unique to Python 2.7, it will not be downgraded to work with Python 2.6.
+For example, ``dict.viewitems()`` usage will not be removed to make the code compatible with Python 2.6.

 Some fixers rely on the latest release of the `six project`_ to work (see `Fixers requiring six`_).